jmettraux/aachen/src/baa__intro.md

 Disadvantage
 : Like the _Advantage_, but keep the lowest of the 2d20.

+<!-- </div.left-column> -->
+<!-- <div.right-column> -->

+Exploration Turn
+: 10 minutes of careful progression.
+Compare with _Combat Round_.

 Hit Dice
 : The number of d8s that are rolled to determine the hit points (HP) of a creature.
 1 HD is roughly equivalent to 1 character level.

-<!-- </div.left-column> -->
-<!-- <div.right-column> -->

 Hit Points
 : Zero hit points, coma or death.